Euro, yen draw investors as U.S. uncertainty hurts dollar

 A partial U.S. government shutdown, which President Donald Trump’s chief of staff said could continue to Jan.
 3, when the new Congress convenes and Democrats take over the House of Representatives, has added to investor nerves.

-The Swiss franc, another currency viewed as a safe-haven, rose versus the dollar CHF= but was unchanged against a broadly stronger euro EURCHF=.
+The Swiss franc, another currency viewed as a safe-haven, rose versus the dollar but was unchanged against a broadly stronger euro.

 The mood did benefit, however, from China unveiling plans to remove import and export tariffs in 2019 on a range of goods, soothing fears about an ongoing trade dispute with the United States.